 Installer Encountered Error Mac: Reinstall macOS

 While this may be a last resort, you can also try reinstalling a clean copy of macOS.
 I would save this as a last resort effort, and honestly, I would only do this if you really need the app you are attempting to install.
 Before you even begin, you’re going to need to wipe macOS from your system.
 Fortunately, our very own Arnold Zafra has you covered.
 Note that while his article is for the MacBook Air, virtually any device will follow the same instructions.
-Be sure to create a backup before continuing.
+Be sure to create a backup before continuing and we strongly recommend Acronis Backup Software because it has a full backup feature so all your data will be safe.
 You may also want to take a look at this article on how to reinstall macOS without losing data.

 From here, you’ll need to reinstall macOS.